Titus Canyon Road

 Is Titus Canyon Road one way?

 It’s one of the most famous trails in the area.
 It’s a well-maintained gravel one-way road but steep and narrow in a few places.
-Normally suitable for 2WD-HC vehicles, a four-wheel drive seldom necessary under dry conditions: many sections are steep and rocky that a passenger vehicle would not be able to pass.
+Normally suitable for 2WD-HC vehicles, four-wheel drive is seldom necessary under dry conditions: many sections are steep and rocky that a passenger vehicle would not be able to pass.
 The road becomes steeper and narrower as it approaches Red Pass, aptly named for its red rocks and dirt.
-The final 1.5 miles of the canyon is the narrowest part.
+The final 1.5 miles of the canyon are the narrowest part.
 The walls squeeze down to less than 20 feet apart in some places.
-As the road enters the narrows it detours out of the wash and descends what is often the roughest part of the entire trip.
+As the road enters the narrows, it detours out of the wash and descends what is often the roughest part of the entire trip.
 It's a good idea to scout this section out before driving it.
-Portions of the road inside the canyon are very narrow, a lot of time it's only about 10 feet wide, so another reason to slow down if you don’t want the canyon wall to scrape your car.
+Portions of the road inside the canyon are very narrow; a lot of time it's only about 10 feet wide, so another reason to slow down if you don’t want the canyon wall to scrape your car.

 Is Titus Canyon Open in Death Valley?